Are you a victim of sexual assault or do you know someone who is?

 Available on your desktop, mobile phone, even a landline.

 Gather information.
 Explore options.
 Take action.

-Do not shower, bathe, drink or eat, douche, wipe after urination, smoke, or change your clothes.
+Avoid showering, bathing, drinking or eating, douching or wiping after urination, smoking, or changing their clothes.
 These activities can destroy important physical evidence needed if you decide to prosecute against the assailant.

-Write down everything what you remember about the assault, with as much detail as possible.
+Write down everything remembered about the assault with as much detail as possible.
 This not only helps with the healing process, but can help with any legal action you may decide to take.